 Silver Creek at Scott Ave at Franklin Park, IL (Reach 5)

-Study Reach.--The channel reach under consideration is a constructed channel in an urban area.
-The study reach, 575 ft long, is located between the downstream side of Park Street bridge (a culvert) to the upstream side of Scott Street bridge, as shown in the quadrangle map on the top left.
+Study Reach.--The channel reach is a constructed channel in an urban area.
+The study reach, 575 ft long, is located between the downstream side of the Park Street bridge (a culvert) to the upstream side of the Scott Street bridge, as shown in the quadrangle map on the top left.
 Six surveyed cross sections (surveyed by the Illinois Department of Natural Resources in 1995) are available to evaluate channel geometries in the study reach.
-The channel alignment, approximate variations in channel width and bank conditions, and locations of surveyed cross sections are shown in the aerial photo on the top right.
-The general shape of the cross sections varies gradually and continuously from upstream to downstream (see plots above).
+The channel alignment, approximate variations in channel width and bank conditions, and locations of surveyed cross sections are shown in the aerial photograph on the top right.
+The general shapes of the cross sections vary gradually and continuously from upstream to downstream (see plots above).

 Drainage Area.--8.51 sq mi.

 Gage Datum and Elevations of Reference Points.--Reference points (RP-N) were established for the n-value study.
-RP-N10 is two file marks on the center I-beam on the downstream side of Park Street bridge, elevation=639.12 ft.
-RP-N9 is two file marks on the center I-beam on the upstream side of Louis Street bridge, elevation=639.90 ft.
-RP-N8 is two file marks on the center I-beam on the downstream side of Louis Street bridge, elevation=639.86 ft.
+RP-N10 is two file marks on the center I-beam on the downstream side of the Park Street bridge, elevation=639.12 ft.
+RP-N9 is two file marks on the center I-beam on the upstream side of the Louis Street bridge, elevation=639.90 ft.
+RP-N8 is two file marks on the center I-beam on the downstream side of the Louis Street bridge, elevation=639.86 ft.
 RP-N7 is the top of a bolt in the left upstream concrete culvert abutment on Scott Street, elevation=636.65 ft.
-All elevations are in NGVD 1929 convention.
+All elevations are referenced to NGVD29.

-Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevation was measured from the reference point before and after the discharge measurements.
-Discharge measurements were made using acoustic Doppler current profiler (ADCP) or using the conventional current-meter method.
-At medium to high flows, discharges are measured from Scott Street bridge or Louis Street bridge.
-The culvert openings may become the control at high water stage and affect the water-surface elevation readings at upstream.
-Therefore, no events are collected for stages above **** ft.
+Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevations were measured from the established reference points before and after each discharge measurement.
+Discharge measurements were made using an Acoustic Doppler Current Profiler (ADCP) or using the conventional current-meter method.
+At medium to high flows, discharges were measured from the Scott Street bridge or the Louis Street bridge.
+The culvert openings may become the control at high water stages and affect the water-surface elevation readings upstream.
+Therefore, no events under these conditions were used for this study.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 5/2/2006 19.6 26.7 1.96 0.77 0.001098 0.105